Learning to forecast vegetation greenness at fine resolution over Africa with ConvLSTMs: Supplementary material

 \subsection{Dataset description}

 Following the EarthNet2021 challenge \citep{requena2021earthnet2021}, we design a dataset for landsurface forecasting task on the African continent.
 The dataset contains over 40,000 samples, each sample is called a $minicubes$ given that they are three dimensional arrays.
 The temporal resolution is 10 days, with 45 time-step.
 There is 36 time-step per year and each minicube contains 5 seasons.
 The data come from 2016 to 2021, with a start in four different dates: first of March, June, September or December.
 Minicubes's length is 15 months.
 The resolution of the spatial data is around 30 meters per pixels, so an image of with a size of $128 \times 128$ pixels represent an area of $3.84 \times 3.84$ km.
 Minicubes in the same location never overlap temporally, but the same location can be in the test and the train set (for different years).
+Auto-correlation between different nearby locations is a limitation of the data set.
+We chose to randomly split the years in the training and test sets due to interannual climate variability, e.g. El Niño.
+Splitting the years with only a few years can potentially add a potential out-of-domain problem for training, we preferred to simplify this problem in this proof of concept.
+Therefore, the years are considered independent.
 Half of the samples are dominated by croplands, the other half is dominated by other land cover classes present in Africa (e.g. forest, mangroves, savanna, meadows, scrub, shrubs or bare land).